acicts/Medica-Client/CONTRIBUTING.md

 2. First make a fork of the repo and clone the forked repo into your machine.
 3. Then install all the dependencies by running `npm i`
 4. Next make your changes.
-5. Run `npm run check`, `npm run lint` & `npm run test` to check whether there's no any issue in linting or testing.
+5. Run `npm run format:check` & `npm run test` to check whether there's no any issue in formatting or testing.
 6. Next push changes in to your forked repo.
 7. Then create a pull request to the main repo from you forked repo.